 Once you know how to view source code, you must have knowledge about how to search for different things in it.
 Nevertheless, the search function that you use for normal web browsing for searching is in your Source Code.
 Commands like CTRL+F [for find] make it easy for you to find something.
 Additionally, it also helps in scanning your source code for important SEO elements.

 The title tag is the holy aim of On-Page SEO.
 It is the most supreme thing in your source code.
 It is the most important thing in this article please consider this:

-Different results appear when you use any browser or search engine like Google to search something?
+Do different results appear when you use any browser or a search engine like Google to search for something?

 All these results come from title tags.
 If you don’t have title tags in your source code then you can’t come out on Google or any search engine or browser.
 Many websites are struggling to grow because they have no title tags in the source code of their website.